Margolis Market Information Lab Fellowship (2014 - 2015 school year)

 The purpose of this fellowship is to advance the finance profession by providing aspiring students with enhanced educational opportunities related to understanding financial risk, and financial research and analytical tools.
 After having gained expertise with a subset of the MIL's software applications, fellows will play a central role in the design and delivery of courses aimed at teaching these tools to other students.
 This role will draw specifically on their communication, presentation, and leadership skills mentioned above.

 Click here to submit your online application, letter of interest, and your latest resume.
-The deadline for submitting all application materials is Friday, January 25, 2013 at 11:59PM.
+The deadline for submitting all application materials is 11:59PM CT on Friday, March 21, 2014.
 Following the online application, the application process has two stages: first, the presentation round, and second, final round interviews.
-During the week of February 4 2013, qualified candidates will present a 15-minute tutorial covering one of the MIL’s software products.
-Finalists will be invited to appear for an in-person interview with Dr. Martin Maurer during the week of February 11 2013.
-Hiring decisions will be made in March 2013.
+From April 1 to April 11, qualified candidates will present a 15-minute tutorial covering one of the MIL’s software products.
+Finalists will be invited to appear for an in-person interview with Dr. Martin Maurer and Senior Fellows during the week of April 14.
+Hiring decisions will be made in in May 2014.